 At the moment, my favorite programming language is D. These days, when I'm inspired to work on games, I use DSFML (a D binding of SFML).
 My last Ludum Dare game, Mockbuster, is an example of this.
 I've also used Python, C, C++, C#, and Java in the past.

 Currently, I'm using Windows 10 for day-to-day computing.
 I use Sublime Text 3 for editing code and Visual Studio when I need an IDE for C++ or C#.
 For basic image manipulation, I use GIMP, simply because it's what I know how to use.
 For vector graphics I tend to use Adobe Illustrator.

 This project is a mostly-complete templating language built in D. It's meant to be integrated into the server-side, but could theoretically be configured to output raw HTML.
 It makes use of Pegged and has simplistic but useful functionality.

-I created Paste because I wanted a quick alternative to sites like Pastebin.
-In the end, I ended up with a fully functional text saving site, complete with user accounts and an simple public API.
+I created Paste because I wanted a quick and less bloated alternative to sites like Pastebin.

 This project was a collaboration with Maxwell Flynn to produce a "music video" for Amon Tobin's Wooden Toy.
 I originally started the project to test out a (now abandoned) library I was working on for the Canvas API.